bmc-cs-software-analysis/383/labs/Lab09.md

 ```

 For each program, answer the following questions:
 1. How many paths were there?
+Were all satisfiable?
+2. Did the SymExc tool find the bug?
+If not why?
-2. How long did it take?
-Exact time not needed.
-Just state if it was minutes, seconds, hours, etc
+3. How long did it take?
+Exact time should be listed in the tool's output.
-3. How large is the input space?
+4. How large is the input space?
 Give concrete numbers.
 In the worst case, how many testing runs would have to be executed to find this bug?

 ### Submission
 Submit your report which answers the questions for each target program to gradescope.